-In India, a Section 8 Company is governed by the Indian Companies Act (2013) (and its changes), as well as by the rules and regulations which it contains.
+In India, a Section 8 Company is governed by the Indian Companies Act (2013).
 It is administered by the Ministry of Corporate Affairs of India through the Registrar of Companies (RoC) present in each state of India.
-The rules, requirements, processes, and procedures for creating Companies vary to some extent and depend on the type of Company that will be created.
+The rules, requirements, processes, and procedures for creating Companies vary to some extent and depend on the type of company that will be created.

-Section 8 Company is a Company registered under Section 8 of the Companies Act of 2013, formerly known as the section 25 Company under the Companies Act of 1956.
+Section 8 Company registration is done under Section 8 of the Companies Act of 2013, formerly known as the Section 25 Company under the Companies Act of 1956.
 Its primary objective: to promote research, charity, trade, arts, science, sports, education, and the environment or any other similar subject, provided that the benefits if any, or other income, are used only for the objectives of the assets of the Company.
 No dividends will be paid to its members.

 - There must be at least two shareholders.

 - There must be at least two directors (the directors and the shareholders can be the same person).

 - At least one of the directors must be a resident of India.

 - There is no need for minimum capital.

 - There must be a registered office address where the registered office of the company shall be situated and the details for the same shall be filed to the registrar.